 Giving Birth is a part of the circle of life and it has been well documented over the years and a lot of people know the process of how things happen before labor and they know about the things during labor.
-But the main thing that most people miss out on and what most expecting mothers don’t know about is the trials that the mother will have to go through after giving birth.
-Most doctors for some reason only disclose the information on things that will happen when you’re going through labor and the things that you’ll also go through during the 9-month tenancy of being pregnant.
-This ideology should be changed and we should start incorporating the truth about how things will be once mothers give birth because the fact is they don’t know about the after-effects.
-Some of these things can really put off a mother who’s looking to conceive in the future because some of these things have such a long-lasting effect that they can even carry on into your future life years after giving birth to your child and it makes an impact on your lifestyle later onwards.
-It’s also important to note that these things were all noted down by nurses and midwives who have tons of experience in the birth of children and the aftercare that is needed.
+But the main thing that most people miss out and what most expecting mothers don’t know about is the trials that the mother will have to go through after giving birth.
+Most doctors for some reason only disclose the information on things that will happen when you’re going through labor and the things that you’ll also go through during the 9 month tenancy of being pregnant.
+This ideology should be changed and we should start incorporating the truth about how things will be once mothers give birth because the fact is they don’t know about the after effects.
+Some of these things can really put off a mother who’s looking to conceive in the future because some of these things have such a long lasting effect that they can even carry on into your future life years after giving birth to your child and it makes an impact on your lifestyle later onwards.
+It’s also important to note that these things were all noted down by nurses and midwives who have tons of experience in the birth of children and the after care that is needed.
 So you can expect the facts here to be accurate and true to the t.

 What women don’t know after giving birth is that the bleeding will occur and go on up to almost 7 weeks after giving birth.
-This bleeding varies from one individual to another and it is often described as similar to that of a heavy flow.
-The bleeding is residual clotted blood that stays after giving birth and it will eventually flush out of the system on its own.
+This bleeding varies from one individual to another and it is often described similar to that of a heavy flow.
+The bleeding is residual clotted blood that stays after giving birth and it will eventually flush out of the system on it’s own.
 However, It is important to note that if the bleeding happens too often or at an unusual amount than your regular heavy flow then you should contact your specialist and set an appointment with your gynecologist.

 Listen To Your Nurses